ishanthilina/USB-FAT32-Bootloader/README.md

         Sudo /sbin/mkdosfs ­F 32 <absolute path of the device>

 4. Copy the Bootloader to the USB device.
-        Sudo /sbin/mkdosfs ­F 32 <absolute path of the device>
+        Sudo dd if=boot.bin of=/dev/fd0 #where fd0 is the target

 5. Copy the compiled kernel to the USB device( just as you copy any usual file to the USB device).